CivicActions/accessibility/_posts/2021-05-10-automated-web-content-testing-how-we-use-open-source-tools-to-scale-inclusive-accessible-online-content.md

 image: card-power.png
 ---

-Since launching the [CivicActions Accessibility](https://accessibility.civicactions.com/) site we have had [8 contributors on GitHub](https://github.com/CivicActions/accessibility) and many more helping build out the guide, playbooks, and posts.
+Since launching the [CivicActions Accessibility](https://accessibility.civicactions.com/) website we have had [8 contributors on GitHub](https://github.com/CivicActions/accessibility) and many more helping build out the guide, playbooks, and posts.

 To assist our contributors and ensure that our content is meeting our standards we have enabled automated testing (and some updating) of the text when submitted in a pull request.

 ## The goals

-It is important that this site is demonstrating our values and represents an accessible, professional site.
+It is important that this site demonstrates our values and represents an accessible, professional site.
 It is important that we eliminate language that would alienate our audience.
-Ensuring that our site is consistently built makes it longer to maintain in the long-run.
+Ensuring that our site is consistently built makes it more sustainable to maintain in the long-run.

 Most of these changes are done through plain text editors or directly on GitHub, so many of the conveniences that are built into modern word processing applications aren't available.
 These tools help us keep the quality of our site high.